 HUM420 - Seminar in Humanities

 This capstone course focuses on the acquisition of knowledge and problem solving.
 The topic will change; however, the course emphasizes extensive research projects related to students' fields of interest.
 This is a writing-intensive course.
 Prerequisites: HUM419 and senior standing.
 Humanities Department and IDS majors only.

 HUM203X - The New Testament

 The Christian New Testament is one of the most widely read documents in the world, and one of the most widely misunderstood.
 In this course, we will read the New Testament and study it from several critical perspectives.
 This is not a “Bible study” reading of the New Testament; come prepared to have your assumptions challenged and your standard interpretations questioned.
 Historical criticism, source criticism, feminist criticism, and close textual analysis will contribute to a lively and refreshing look at this classic of Western literature.
-Critical thinking and open mind are prerequisites to a successful learning experience.
+Critical thinking and an open mind are prerequisites to a successful learning experience.
 Prerequisite: ENG102